Ok Generation X, let’s get the bad news out of the way.

 What your financial adviser wants to know, is what you realistically want your life to look like.
 They want a target.

-So, to avoid your financial adviser looking at you like you just dropped your pants, jumped on their mahogany desk and took a giant dump, have a think about what you want from life.
+So, to avoid your financial adviser looking at you like you just jumped on their mahogany desk and took a giant dump, have a think about what you want from life.

 Once you know your values, think about what your life would look like built on those values.